dortania/OpenCore-Install-Guide/clover-conversion/README.md

 # Cleaning the Clover Junk in your hardware

-The other thing that Clover may have hidden from you is NVRAM variables, this is bad as Opencore won't overwrite variables unless explicitly told via the `Block` feature found under `NVRAM -> Block`.
-To fix this, we'll need to clear then via Opencore's `ClearNvram` feature.
+The other thing that Clover may have hidden from you is NVRAM variables, this is bad as OpenCore won't overwrite variables unless explicitly told via the `Block` feature found under `NVRAM -> Block`.
+To fix this, we'll need to clear then via OpenCore's `ClearNvram` feature.

 In you config.plist:

 * `Misc -> Security -> AllowNvramReset -> True`

-And on your initial boot of Opencore, select `ClearNvram` boot option.
+And on your initial boot of OpenCore, select `ClearNvram` boot option.
 This will wipe everything and reboot the system when finished.